CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that excels across all dimensions.
-It provides extensive trigger terms covering many natural user phrasings, clearly describes both what the skill does and when to use it, and occupies a very distinct niche.
-The only minor concern is that the long list of trigger phrases makes it slightly verbose, but this doesn't detract from its effectiveness.
+This is a strong description that clearly defines a specific niche (PR/FAQ stress-testing), provides extensive natural trigger terms, and explicitly states both what the skill does and when to use it.
+The only minor concern is that the long list of trigger phrases makes it somewhat verbose, but this is offset by the clarity and completeness of the description.

 DimensionReasoningScore